Pretend Play for Preschoolers: Sometimes Play Just Needs a Nudge

 With the ever-growing market of toys, animated games and applications, and mindless television, our children have lost the creativity in their sense of play.
 When I say lost, I don’t mean gone, it can be regained, and it will be beautiful.

 Take ShaQuilla for instance.
-The day after our conversation and my nudging her sense of creativity at the water center, she walked in with her bright smile and went straight there.
+The day after our conversation and my nudging her sense of creativity and pretend play at the water center, she walked in with her bright smile and went straight there.
 Her demeanor and bliss-filled attitude towards “it’s just water” had changed to a whole colony of penguins living on an iceberg that was floating in the sea.
 She used language such as “Mommy penguin is walking up to see daddy penguin” and “Baby penguin is sliding down the ice”.
 With just a little bit of nudging, she now has the world at her fingertips, imagination unleashed, and she is using mathematical language in a brilliant way!

 To learn more about how you can utilize play with mathematics, check out In Their Own World: Grocery Store.